 Shortly after I scored an incredible deal for cake mix at just 25¢/box (I bought 12), my husband gently put his foot down.
 He was tired of eating out of boxes.
 Tired of foods with directions to “just add water” and wanted to start eating healthier.
 For our sake, and for our kids.

 With the shift towards real food, I found myself couponing less and less.
-My husband and I watched food documentaries on Netflix (Fork Over Knives and Food, Inc) I bought the book Nourishing Traditions.
+My husband and I watched food documentaries on Netflix (Fork Over Knives and Food, Inc) and I bought the book Nourishing Traditions.

 I learned how to decipher labels and read ingredients and became skeptical of everything that came in a box.